More at rubyonrails.org:

 You can also constrain a route based on any method on the Request object that returns a String.

-You specify a request-based constraint the same way that you specify a segment constraint:
+You specify a request-based constraint the same way that you specify a segment constraint.
+For example:

 You can also specify constraints by using a constraints block: